How to Apply for Admission

 - A Certification of Finances form must be submitted by all applicants intending to study while on an F-1 student or J-1 exchange visitor visa.
-The information requested on this form is required by the U.S. Bureau of Immigration and Customs Enforcement (ICE) and may be downloaded on the Golden Gate University website, or by contacting the Office of Enrollment Services.
-Also, it is included in the application packet that may be sent upon request.
+The information requested on this form is required by the U.S. Bureau of Immigration and Customs Enforcement (ICE).
+Contact the Office of International Admissions and Enrollment Services if you need assistance completing the form.

 International Student Enrollment

 Some international students will be required to complete more than the minimum number of academic units required for their programs when additional preparatory coursework was deemed necessary.

 - The university is authorized by U.S. federal law to enroll nonimmigrant students.
 The university will not issue an I-20/Form 2019 until the applicant has been fully admitted into a degree program and has been deemed financially capable through the university’s Certification of Finances approval process.
 (F-1/J-1 students are required to pay a $250 tuition deposit as noted below.)

 - Students with F-1 student or J-1 scholar visa must maintain full time enrollment.

 - The U.S. Department of Homeland Security requires international students with F-1 student visas to remain enrolled full time for consecutive terms of sufficient duration and units, typically consisting of a minimum nine graduate-level units or twelve undergraduate-level units per academic period.

 Tuition Deposit for Student/Scholar Visa Holders

 All international students including students who are transferring from other schools in the U.S. and who require Form I-20/Form 2019 from Golden Gate University to obtain the F-1 student or J-1 exchange visa will be assessed a nonrefundable tuition deposit of $250.
 This tuition deposit is applied toward tuition in the first enrollment term.
 Payment is non-refundable and non-transferable if the student fails to complete the enrollment process.
 Students seeking to defer their enrollment must submit written requests to the Admissions Office.

 Certificate program applicants should apply online at: www.ggu.edu/apply